ONLINE Indian Music Workshop Series

 NOTE: Registrants will be sent a Zoom link an hour before their first class.
-The course has been meeting online since May 2020.
+This is an ongoing series.
 You can join any time.

-This course is generously offered by a world-class sitar player.
-Its aim is to give students a window into the theory and practice of the classical Indian raga system, Raga Sangeet, and provide context surrounding this sacred music.
+This ongoing workshop series is generously offered by a world-class sitar player.
+Its aim is to give students a window into her passion—the theory and practice of the classical Indian raga system, Raga Sangeet—and to provide context surrounding this sacred music.

 This Nada Yoga series include:

 • History and theory of the music of India

 • Presentation of the Swaras (musical notes) and major Thatas (scales)